 \section{Introduction}

 3D tube rendering has many applications.
-To illustrate such cases we will walk through some examples.
-Visualization of the path taken by particles in time, in the form of streamlines is an appropriate case.
+We will illustrate several of these applications through some examples.
+Visualization of the path taken by particles in time, in the form of streamlines, is an appropriate case.
 Flow simulation is another example of this kind of application \cite{StollGS05}.
-In medicine, there are multiple applications which can make use of tubes, for example visualization of white matter tracts \cite{Merhof:2006:HVW:1187627.1187845} and heart fibrillation \cite{Kondratieva:2005:GPUTensor}.
+In medicine, there are multiple applications which can make use of tubes, for example, visualization of white matter tracts \cite{Merhof:2006:HVW:1187627.1187845} and heart fibrillation \cite{Kondratieva:2005:GPUTensor}.
 In physics, vector fields can also be viewed as a group of tubes.
 In the oil industry, tubes can be used in 3D simulations and for representing specific objects, such as wells and risers.
 This application is the main motivation for our technique (see Figure 1).

-3D tubes are represented through a set of points in R3 and a scalar for its radius.
+3D tubes are represented by a set of points in R3 and a scalar for its radius.
 In the conventional graphics pipeline, one needs to construct a polygonal mesh based on this representation before sending it to the GPU.
-There are also ray-casting approaches of 3D tubes rendering demonstrated to be too ALU intensive for thousands of tubes and they also may provide some unwanted artifacts \cite{TolLevy04:GPUprimitives}.
-A naive approach such as rendering the tubes as simple lines is reasonable from the performance point of view but lacks in visual quality and suffers with aliasing.
+There are also ray-casting approaches of 3D tube rendering, but these have been demonstrated to be too ALU intensive for thousands of tubes and, additionally, they may provide some unwanted artifacts \cite{TolLevy04:GPUprimitives}.
+A basic approach such as rendering the tubes as simple lines is reasonable from a performance point of view, but it lacks in visual quality and suffers with aliasing.

 \subsection{The Problem}

-We faced a massive oil field with wells and ducts represented as sets of points by GIS software.
-Rendering as lines was not an option as there was a requirement for the tubes to be viewed close up and their size should be comparable to other geometry nearby.
-We started by assigning a designer to create a model for every tube and we added them as fixed meshes to our scene.
-Such approach not only impractical as we constantly needed the designer to create tubes, it also resulted in an unwanted aliasing effect when viewing the tubes from far away.
-Also, we need to see the tubes always, even if they are distant and would not be rendered,
+We faced were challenged to represent a massive oil field with wells and ducts as sets of points by using GIS software.
+Rendering these objects as lines was not an option, as there was a requirement for the tubes to be viewed close up and their size needed to be comparable to other geometry nearby.
+We started by assigning a designer to create a model for each tube, and we added them as fixed meshes to our scene.
+Such an approach not only impractical because we constantly needed the designer to create tubes, it also resulted in an unwanted aliasing effect when viewing the tubes from a distance.
+Also, we always needed to see the tubes, even if they are distant and would not otherwise be rendered.

-So our current technique started to be developed.
+So, we started to develop our current technique.
 At first, we implemented a technique that could render the 3D tubes from a set of points.
 The tubes were created in the CPU.
 Thus, there was no use of tessellator’s new pipeline.
-Such approach resulted in an intense bottleneck in our visualizer at CPU to GPU bandwidth while rendering thousands of ducts, wells and risers.
-Our tubes were created in the CPU and passed to GPU every frame.
-Also, in CAD applications it is also important to see the 3D tubes even when the camera is far-away from them, so the tubes could not be culled.
+This approach resulted in an intense bottleneck in our visualizer at CPU to GPU bandwidth as we were rendering thousands of ducts, wells and risers.
+Our tubes were created in the CPU and passed to every frame to the GPU.
+Also, in CAD applications it can be important to see the 3D tubes, even when the camera is far away from them, so the tubes could not be culled.
 This requirement resulted in an unwanted aliasing.

-By approaching these two main requirements, bandwidth bottleneck and aliasing, we then developed a new technique based on our previous one to solve these problems.
-The new solution presented successful results.
-From visual quality and performance points of view.
+Considering these two main obstacles, bandwidth bottleneck and aliasing, we then developed a new technique to solve these problems.
+The new solution presented successful results for both visual quality and performance benchmarks.

 \subsection{The Technique}